healeycodes/dev-article-analysis/README.md

 ### Contributing

-Any fixes or improvments are welcome.
-Happy to help/provide advice via Issues/PRs.
+Any fixes or improvements are welcome.
+Happy to help and provide advice via Issues/PRs.

 <br>